comichron-data/urls/README.md

 # comichron-data/urls

-url builder for accessing https://github.com/comichron-data/api
+Url builder for accessing https://github.com/comichron-data/api

+This is a helper module for implementing your own client.
+See [comichron-data/browser-client](https://github.com/comichron-data/browser-client) for an existing client module.

 ## Install